fewlines-education/dev-bootcamp-exercises/03_backend_web_development_and_api/07_mvc/01_warmup_find_my_maps/README.md

 Have you ever played a Point & Click game like Monkey Island?
 If not, give it a try after the bootcamp or someday!

-But, in this kind of game, you often have a lot of things in our inventory.
+In this kind of game, you often have a lot of things in our inventory.

 You need to create a function that will return only the maps from a list of objects.